-The school's On-line Safety policy, available on the school website and in the staffroom explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
-Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-Serious incidents may be managed in line with our child protection procedures.
+The school's e-safety policy, available on the school website and on the shared staff drive, explains how we try to keep pupils safe in school and whilst they are accessing on-line learning whilst out of school and protect and educate pupils in the safe use of technology.
+Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through school's anti-bullying procedures.
+Serious incidents may be managed in line with child protection procedures.